mmizutani/sbt-play-gulp/README.md

 Built upon SBT's [auto plugin](http://www.scala-sbt.org/0.13/docs/Plugins.html) architecture, the Play Gulp plugin adds itself automatically to projects that have the sbt-play plugin enabled once you add it in `project/plugins.sbt`.
 It is not necessary to manually add `enablePlugins(PlayGulpPlugin)` to `build.sbt` of your Play project.

-When compilation or testing takes place, the `PlayGulpPlugin` runs all required tasks on your Play projects and copies the processed files into the web assets jar (`target/scala-2.11/<play-project-name>_2.11-x.x.x-web-assets.jar/META-INF/webjars/x.x.x/***`).
+When compilation or testing takes place, the `PlayGulpPlugin` runs all the required tasks on your Play projects and copies the processed files into the web assets jar (`target/scala-2.11/<play-project-name>_2.11-x.x.x-web-assets.jar/META-INF/webjars/x.x.x/***`).

 ## For developers